bparanj/crystal/electronics/design/queue/voltage-stabilizer.md

 ### Setup

-1. Power Supply: Connect the 9V DC power supply across the breadboard's power and ground rails.
+1. Connect the 9V DC power supply across the breadboard's power and ground rails.
-2. Resistor (Load): Connect the resistor from the positive power rail to ground.
+2. Connect the resistor from the positive power rail to ground.
 This will act as a load on the power supply.
 3. Function Generator (Noise Source):
    - Set the function generator to produce a low-frequency square wave (e.g., 1 Hz) with a small amplitude (e.g., 1V peak-to-peak) to simulate power supply noise.
    - Connect the function generator's output to the positive rail to introduce fluctuating noise on the power supply.
-4. Capacitor Placement:
-   - Place the capacitor across the power supply rails (positive leg to the positive rail and negative leg to ground).
+4. Place the capacitor across the power supply rails (positive leg to the positive rail and negative leg to ground).
 This will act as a decoupling capacitor, helping to smooth out the fluctuations.
-5. Oscilloscope Connections:
-   - Connect the oscilloscope probes across the capacitor to observe the voltage on the positive rail.
+5. Connect the oscilloscope probes across the capacitor to observe the voltage on the positive rail.

 ### Procedure